abharku/gcp-python-jobs/README.md

 filter= A string to filter VMs you will like to stop start.
 The string can be any part of your VM name.

+Cloud Scheduler(https://cloud.google.com/scheduler/), GCP’s fully managed cron job scheduler, provides a straightforward solution for automatically stopping and starting VMs.
+By employing Cloud Scheduler with Cloud Pub/Sub (https://cloud.google.com/pubsub) to trigger Cloud Functions on schedule, you can stop and start groups of VMs identified with labels of your choice (created in Compute Engine).